ConsumerDataStandardsAustralia/standards/slate/source/includes/security/endpoints/_token.md

 The requirements for the Token End Point are specified in [section 3.3.3](https://openid.net/specs/openid-connect-core-1_0.html#HybridTokenEndpoint) of **[OIDC]**.

-To obtain an Access Token, an ID Token, and a Refresh Token, the Data Recipient sends a Token Request to the Token End Point.
+To obtain an Access Token, an ID Token, and a Refresh Token, the Data Recipient Software Product sends a Token Request to the Token End Point.

 Data Holders MUST support a Token End Point.